PennLINC/DevProps/README.md

 facewise_stats_([L](https://github.com/PennLINC/PWs/blob/main/scripts/facewise_stats_L.R)/[R](https://github.com/PennLINC/PWs/blob/main/scripts/facewise_stats_R.R)).R: this will conduct mass univariate tests on the extracted top-down proportion metrics.
 Follow it up with [FDR_facewise.R](https://github.com/PennLINC/PWs/blob/main/scripts/FDR_facewise.R) to correct for multiple comparisons

 # 6.3 Age effects: angular distributions
 FINALLY, we need to create the permuted old - young PGG angular distance difference histogram (fig. 3d).
-These 1000 permutations are ran through [this script](https://github.com/PennLINC/PWs/blob/e2258b09c2ae78bc3a998faa59a283723d3cb085/scripts/Bin_And_Aggregate_PGGDistribution_180_permSubjs.m), which uses the old and young tertile splits (for the true histogram differences only) constructed in this R [script](https://github.com/PennLINC/PWs/blob/main/scripts/Group_level_analysis.rmd) from lines 101 to 110.
-The resulting figure is plotted with the same .rmd in the chunk beneath (lines 163:231), which can be run after permSubjs.m has ran.
+These 1000 permutations are ran through [this script](https://github.com/PennLINC/PWs/blob/e2258b09c2ae78bc3a998faa59a283723d3cb085/scripts/Bin_And_Aggregate_PGGDistribution_180_permSubjs.m), which uses the old and young tertile splits (for the true histogram differences only) constructed in this R [script](https://github.com/PennLINC/PWs/blob/main/scripts/Group_level_analysis.rmd) starting at line 139.
+The resulting figure is plotted with the same .rmd, which can be run after permSubjs.m has ran.

 And that's all I have to say about that